OpenTechStrategies/torque/DESIGN.md

 The edit subdicts are listed in reverse chronological order by `edit_timestamp`.
-The `ORIGINAL_VALUE` is a copy of the original value for this field, that is, the value that came from the original spreadsheet.
+The `ORIGINAL_VALUE` is a copy of the original value for this field, that is, the value that came from the original collection.

 The approval fields are unused right now, though they may be used for an enhancement to this feature later.
 We should decide whether there